rswilkens/aclpub2-Tutorial/README.md

 ## Expected output
 The generated proceedings should be sent to the ACL Anthology as a `.zip` file containing a repository named with the conference/workshop acronym.
 Such repository should contain:
-1. A repository named INPUT containing all the input files (`.yml`)
+1. A folder named `input` containing all the input files (i.e., the `*.yml` and `*.tex` files used to generate the proceedings)
-2. A repository named WATERMARKED containing all the pdfs of the watermarked camera ready papers
+2. A folder named `watermarked_pdf` containing all the pdfs of the watermarked camera ready papers
-3. A repository named PROCEEDINGS containing the pdf with the conference/workshop proceedings
+3. A PDF file named `proceedings.pdf` containing the whole conference/workshop proceedings (i.e., the introduction and all the watermarked PDFs of the camera ready papers).

-Before submitting the final proceedings, please carefully check the generated pdf with the ACLPUBCHECK tool, a Python tool that automatically detects author formatting errors, margin violations as well as many other common formatting errors in papers that are using the LaTeX sty file associated with ACL venues.
+**Important:** Before generating the final proceedings, please carefully check the input pdfs of the camera ready papers with the ACLPUBCHECK tool, a Python tool that automatically detects author formatting errors, margin violations as well as many other common formatting errors in papers that are using the LaTeX sty file associated with ACL venues.
 The tool and instructions to use it can be found [here](https://github.com/acl-org/aclpubcheck).
+We *strongly suggest* to share with the authors this tool before the sumbission of their final camera ready, in order to reduce the effort of controlling possibly hundreds of papers.

 ## Manually editing yml input files
 Below you can find instructions (and examples) on how you should edit the `.yml` files with information on your conference/workshop.